TxnLab/use-wallet/README.md

 # @TxnLab/use-wallet

 React hooks for using Algorand compatible wallets with web applications.
+Flexible and extensible, `use-wallet` supports a variety of wallets and connection protocols.
+It also provides a simple interface for connecting, disconnecting, switching between accounts and signing transactions.

 ## Supported Providers